 In the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights, this was made even more explicit: “All peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development.”

-The Tory party seeks to retain empowerment over all peoples living in Scotland and the islands.
-Preserving their colonial domination over territory and people they have conquered is much more important to the British Government than having a legitimate claim to being a democratic state that values human rights.
+The Tory party seeks to retain empowerment over all peoples in the UK.
+That includes Scotland and Wales, and should include Northern Ireland too, but there is a growing opinion Northern Ireland will be part of the Republic of Ireland in time.
+Preserving their colonial domination is much more important to the British Government than having a legitimate claim to being a democratic state that values human rights.

 (1) A Euro-wide movement is underway led by economist Yanis Varoufakis, called DiEM25 – democracy in Europe Movement by 2025 – supported by many EU members of parliament to democratise lingering bureaucratic elements.